AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/calling_c_from_lua/binding_c_functions.md

 end
 ~~~

-If you are using the Appkit in your game, you could put this code in your *script/lua/project.lua* file in order to make it run when the game is started.
+If you are using the Appkit in your project, you could put this code in your *script/lua/project.lua* file in order to make it run when the engine is started.

 Note that after you load the library into the Lua environment, you can then invoke the loaded functions at any time you need them.
-So, you can require the library once during your game's initialization, then call the functions from your scripts or from custom Flow nodes.
+So, you can require the library once when the engine is initialized, then call the functions from your scripts or from custom Flow nodes.

 ## Step 5.
 Make your library available to the engine